waynehoover/s3_direct_upload/README.md

 You can send additional data to your rails app in the persistence post request by setting `S3Uploader.extra_data`

-## Gotchas
-Right now you can only have one upload form on a page.

-Upload form is hardcoded with id '#fileupload'

 ## Contributing / TODO

 This is just a simple gem that only really provides some javascript and a form helper.
 This gem could go all sorts of ways based on what people want and how people contribute.
 Ideas:
 * More specs!
-* More options to control files expiration, max filesize, file types etc.
+* More options to control file types, ability to batch upload.
 * More convention over configuration on rails side
 * Create generators.
 * Model methods.